sylentprofet/screenshotter/README.md

 - Screenshots are stored in ~/Pictures/ at a rate of one every 2 seconds

-- Captures only the active window
+- Captures the active window (can be changed)

 - Read the manual for scrot and modify the script as needed